 Concepts

-itself, and some tricks.
+laika is a combination of technologies including phantomjs, mocha, meteor itself, and some tricks.
 In this section you’ll be learning how laika works internally.
 It will help you write better tests and understand why laika is a bit slower than other testing frameworks.

 Testing with the actual app